mongelo/MachineLearningCLI/README.md

 - Support more scores, not just total correct predictions.
 - Save models (outputs of trainings) for later.
 - Allow for easily swapping tie-breaking techniques in KNN-algorithm.
 Make it reusable for other algorithms.
+- Allow for data preprocessing, like normalization.

 ## Features Required for Others to be Able to Use this App
 - Uploading of custom data sets.
 - Creation of custom algorithms.

 ## TODO
-- New algorithm suited for classification (K-NN maybe?).
+- Allow for normalization of the data.
 - Parameter for changing trainingSetFactor in run command.